Scilab-RL/Scilab-RL/README.md

 If you'd also like to use the [RL Bench](https://github.com/stepjam/RLBench) environments, `pip install git+https://github.com/stepjam/RLBench.git pyquaternion natsort`.
 An example for an RL Bench environment is *reach_target-state-v0*.

-## Limitations
-> :warning: Currently, only off-policy algorithms are supported: DQN, DDPG, TD3, SAC, HER and HAC.
-PPO is not yet supported but it should not be too hard to enable it.

 ## Hyperparameter optimization and management
 The framework has a sophisticated hyperparameter management and optimization pipeline.